Variational Entropic Optimal Transport: Introduction

 \section{Introduction}

-Entropic Optimal Transport (EOT) with quadratic cost is well-established mathematical framework with strong theoretical properties which found a wide application in the generative modeling and especially for unpaired domain translation.
+Entropic Optimal Transport (EOT) with quadratic cost is well-established mathematical framework with strong theoretical properties that has found wide application in generative modeling and especially for unpaired domain translation.
 Despite this, the practical adoption of entropic transport methods has been limited by the lack of efficient and flexible algorithms.
-Existing approaches typically suffer from at least one of the following drawbacks: they are not simulation-free and rely on costly sampling during training \citep{mokrov2024energyguided}; they require adversarial optimization \citep{gushchin2024adversarial}; they involve training a sequence of models rather than a single objective \citep{shi2023diffusion}; they impose restrictive parametric forms on the transport plan \citep{korotin2024light}; or they turn out to be too sensitive to the entropic regularization strength \citep{daniels2021score}.
+Existing approaches typically suffer from at least one of the following drawbacks: they are not amenable to simulation-free training, requiring costly sampling at each iteration \citep{mokrov2024energyguided}; they require adversarial optimization \citep{gushchin2024adversarial}; they involve training a sequence of models rather than a single objective \citep{shi2023diffusion}; they impose restrictive parametric forms on the transport plan \citep{korotin2024light}; or they turn out to be too sensitive to the entropic regularization strength \citep{daniels2021score}.